00:00-00:48

 mNRI = modified nonresponder imputation; NAPSI = Nail Psoriasis Severity Index; NRI = nonresponder imputation; Nx = observed population; PsA = psoriatic arthritis; PsO = psoriasis; PSSI = Psoriasis Scalp Severity Index.

 [Taylor stands, holding the prescription box that Taltz is packaged in.
-The Taltz logo is in the background, along with a molecular chemical structure.
-The image of Taylor shifts to the left while captions animate to fill most of the screen.]
+The Taltz logo is in the background, along with a molecular chemical structure.]

 Caption: